 At its most expensive, the NFL Game Pass price is $99.
 However, NFL Game Pass prices will likely fluctuate as the 2019 regular season progresses.

 In past years, Game Pass pricing started out at $99 on August 1st and dropped in price (by $10 every month or so) until it settled at $49 at the beginning of the NFL offseason.
-So the price of Game Pass is prorated as the season progresses.
+So the cost of Game Pass is prorated as the season progresses.

 If you're wondering about the prices for an NFL streaming service called NFL Game Rewind, you'll be happy to know that this service is the same as GamePass.